-For all detentions, parents/guardians will be notified via an email and the student will serve an after-school detention.
-Detention will take precedence over other activities.
+For all detentions, parents will be notified via email and the student will serve a detention.
+Detentions will take precedence over other activities (including sports).
 Multiple detentions may result in further disciplinary action up to and including removal from the school.